 - Michelle Steg-Geltner (YN)

-Currently there are no members identified for CTUIR, CTWSRO, and SBT.
+Currently there are no members identified for CTUIR, CTWSRO, NPT, and SBT.

 Describes process followed when creating a new data exchange standard (DES) or when revising an existing DES used for exchanging standardized data with StreamNet’s fish monitoring data (“trends”) and with Coordinated Assessments Partnership’s fish high level indicators data systems.